DennisSchenkel/sessionminds-frontend/README.md

 Nevertheless, I was able to create and update new entries.<br>
 This issue continues to happen, but I tried if calling the API using the frontend would lead to a flawless behavior.<br>

+**(BE) 403 HTTP 403 Forbidden**

+Message shown: "CSRF Failed: CSRF token missing"

+When using the Django Rest Framework API Frontend, Updating and Deleting of content is not possible.
+This might be due to the wrong authentication methode used.
+When using the API with JWT, everything works just finde.

 **Athentication token not deleting**

 When testing the behavior of the access token and the authentication token, an error occurred.
 The tokens still worked after their lifetime, and blacklisting on refresh didn't work.